marcusbotacin/BranchMonitoringProject/README.md

 * *Solving TO-DOs*: Lots of improvements along the code.
 * *Replacing insecure functions*: Remove all *strcpy* and *shell=True* from the code.
 * *Add new Utils*: The more analysis tools the better!

+### Moving forward:

+I really would like to make this project more than a proof of concept, but I don't have time to perform all refactors required for that.
+To let you know, some required modifications:

+* Integrate all Interrupt handling routines into a single one.
+* Make multi-core support default.
+* Make multi-page data collection default.
+* Implement an userland-kernel page sharing mechanism.
+* Handle x2APIC interrupts.
+* Convert static C headers into a dynamic python-pickle database.
+* Develop an installer.

 ## Publications